facebook/facebook-ios-sdk/samples/PlacePickerSample/ReadMe.txt

 iPhone OS 4.0 or later

 Using the Sample
-Install the Facebook iOS SDK.
+Install the Facebook SDK for iOS.
 Launch the PlacePickerSample project using Xcode from the
-<iOS SDK>/samples/PlacePickerSample directory.
+<Facebook SDK>/samples/PlacePickerSample directory.

 Changes from Previous Versions
 1.0 - First release.